Code-Institute-Submissions/Mjau83-myCrystals_AugResub/README.md

 ## Project Goals
 **What is it?**
-A simple way to store information about your crystals so that you can access the information when you need it.
+A simple way to digitaly store your crystals and information about them, so that you can access the information when you need it.

 **Who is it for?**
 This is for any healer, witch, yogi or anyone that likes spriritual stuff and might use crystals in their daily life,